Trump to sign order creating accountability office at VA

-Trump, who made improving veterans' care a prominent issue as he campaigned for office, was issuing the order Thursday while visiting the VA.
-It will create a new Office of Accountability and Whistleblower Protection in the department.
+Trump, who made improving veterans' care a prominent issue as he campaigned for office, was to issue the order while visiting the VA.
+It will create a new Office of Accountability and Whistleblower Protection within the department.
 The eventual head of the office will report directly to VA Secretary David Shulkin.

 Shulkin said the purpose is to help identify "barriers" that make it difficult to fire or reassign employees deemed unfit to work at the department and serve veterans.